billgan1024/fps-unity/README.md

 ## FPS Game
 An FPS game I'm prototyping in Unity.

+### Features

+* There is an implementation for wallriding and wallrunning which uses a general state system tracking the player's velocity, acceleration, and drag.

-The platformer component of this project describes a template for a 3D platformer with theoretically perfect collision detection as we avoid using raycasts in favour of `OnCollision` events.
+* The platformer component of this project describes a template for a 3D platformer with theoretically perfect collision detection as we avoid using raycasts in favour of `OnCollision` events.

+* Implementation of projectile weapons automatically aims bullets at the center of the screen despite the bullet origin not being there.

+### Screenshots

 ### June 30, 2022